 Data for d23 Function Detection condition (and exception) Processing after error detection Hysteresis width for error detection 0 Continue to run 1 When the inverter cannot follow the reference speed (even after soft-starting) due to a heavy overload or The inverter outputs the PG error detected signal PG-ERR and continues to run.
 Detection width = d21, which is constant, even if the speed command is above the base frequency 1 Stop running with alarm 1 similar, so that the detected speed is less than the reference speed, the inverter does not interpret this situation as a PG error.
 The inverter initiates a motor coast to stop, with the $\mathcal{E}r - \mathcal{E}$ alarm.
 It also outputs the PG (F04).
 2 Stop running with alarm 2 No exception. error detected signal PG-ERR .
-3 Continue to run 2 (even after soft-starting) due to a heavy overload or similar, so that the detected speed is less than the The inverter outputs the PG error detected signal PG-ERR and continues to run.
+3 Continue to run 2 (even after soft-starting) due The inverter outputs the PG error detected signal PG-ERR and continues to run.
 If the speed command is below the base frequency (F04), detection width = d21, which is constant.
-4 Stop running with alarm 3 The inverter initiates a motor coast to stop, with the $\mathcal{E} \cap \mathcal{E}$ alarm.
+4 Stop running with alarm 3 similar, so that the detected speed is less than the reference speed, the inverter does not interpret this situation as a PG error.
+The inverter initiates a motor coast to stop, with the $\mathcal{E} \cap \mathcal{E}$ alarm.
 It also outputs the PG error detected signal If it is above the base frequency, detection width = d21Speed commandMaximum frequency/Base 5 Stop running with alarm 4 No exception.
 PG-ERR. frequency (F04).